 NC Space Grant’s MSI STEM Bridge Program aims to facilitate access to careers in STEM disciplines and is designed to address the national challenges of attracting and retaining underrepresented, underserved and minority students and faculty in STEM courses of study.

-To encourage talented students from underserved and underrepresented individuals (e.g., women, minorities, and persons with disabilities) to pursue STEM related careers, NC Space Grant will implement the MSI STEM Bridge Program.
-This is a competitive scholarship program for early undergraduate (freshmen, sophomore, and junior) students who attend Minority Serving Institutions (MSI) or a Historically Black College or University (HBCU)in the State of North Carolina with the goals of:
+To encourage talented students from underserved and underrepresented populations (e.g., women, minorities and persons with disabilities) to pursue STEM related careers, NC Space Grant has implemented the MSI STEM Bridge Program.
+This is a competitive scholarship program for early undergraduate (freshmen, sophomore and junior) students who attend Minority Serving Institutions (MSI) or a Historically Black College or University (HBCU)in the State of North Carolina.
+This scholarship aims to achieve the goals of:

-Connecting under-served and underrepresented students to faculty and peers (e.g. NC Space Grant-supported students) that are conducting research at their institution;
+connecting underserved and underrepresented students to faculty and peers (e.g. NC Space Grant-supported students) that are conducting research at the same institution

 Students from Shaw University learn about NASA content.

 $3,000 per student

 Up to 10 scholarships may be awarded contingent upon receipt of federal funds and quality of proposals

 Student applications will be evaluated based on academic merit, prior success in STEM coursework, research and/or hands-on projects in STEM, extracurricular activities (e.g., teams, clubs, and relevant work experience), faculty recommendation and demonstrated interest in NASA and a career in STEM.